jasonabanico/banicocms/README.md

-# Discontinued
+# Inactive/Discontinued
-This projected is discontinued.
+This projected is inactive/discontinued.
 The ideas for this CMS is now being implemented in Blazor.
 Check out BlazorWorld at https://github.com/blazorworld/blazorworld.

 # Banico CMS is a lean modular system for building content, communication, collaboration, commerce, and community platforms, with ASP.Net Core, Angular, and Bootstrap.